-The FDIC will be actively engaged, along with the other federal regulatory agencies, in trying to address these issues, and looks forward to working in partnership with CSBS and all the state banking commissioners on this urgent national problem.
+The FDIC will be actively engaged, along with the other federal regulatory agencies and the state agencies, in trying to address what is really an urgent national problem.
 There is a great deal at stake and our most vigorous and concerted efforts will be required.